 Fire safety and fire escape plan

 The fire extinguisher and fire blanket are located on the kitchen windowsill.
-There is a torch under the sink and also in the bottom of the wardrobe in the double bedroom, and spare batteries to the left of the top shelf of the kitchen wall cupboard above the toaster.
+There are torches on the windowsills in the living room and twin bedroom, and emergency lights in the sockets in the hall and double bedroom.
+There are spare batteries to the left of the top shelf of the kitchen wall cupboard above the toaster.

 Please reduce the risk of fire by: